egarpor/ridgetorus/cran-comments.md

 * This is a new release.
 * NOTE "Possibly misspelled words in DESCRIPTION" has been double checked -- words are correct.
 * NOTE "Found the following (possibly) invalid URLs" has been double checked -- URLs are correct.
-* Sometimes the examples in ridge_pca() takes slightly more than 10s (like 11s).
-But this is the main function of the package, so it is useful to have at least one example without \dontrun.
-The running times on the other functions have been trimmed down to make up for this.